storybookjs/ember/docs/contribute/code.md

 ![Example Storybook running](./storybook-cra-examples-optimized.png)

+### End-to-end tests (e2e)

+In order to test key parts of storybook functionality, end-to-end tests using [cypress](https://www.cypress.io/) are run during CI.
+If you would like to also run these tests on your own machine, there are a few steps to take:

+1. Make sure that you have built storybook on your branch with `yarn bootstrap --core`.
+2. Publish storybook packages to a local registry in one terminal: `yarn local-registry --port 6000 --open --publish`
+3. In a second terminal, create a repro against the local registry and run cypress against it: `yarn test:e2e-framework`.

 ## Start developing

 Now that you've [verified your setup](#sanity-check), it's time to jump into code.
 The simplest way to do this is to run one of the examples in one terminal window and the interactive build process in a separate terminal.